 Community Development Block Grant funds must address one of three National Objectives; benefit low to moderate income individuals, prevention of slum and blight conditions (i.e., vacant buildings, code enforcement, and removal of unsafe structures), and to address urgent need that threatens the health, safety, and welfare of the community's residents.
-This section briefly summarizes anticipated resources for 2020 along with a short explanation of how federal funds will leverage additional resources (private, state, and local).
-Resources have decreased throughout the years.
-In 2019, there was a slight increase from 2018, but overall the resources are significantly lower than they used to be 10 years ago and beyond.
+This section briefly summarizes anticipated resources for 2025 along with a short explanation of how federal funds will leverage additional resources (private, state, and local).
+The City of Moorhead has not yet recieved funding allocations for Fiscal Year (PY) 2025 and is estimating the anticipated resources in the table below on the FY24 funding allocations int he amount of \$342,210 in CDBG funds.
+The City anticipates the FY2025 allocations will be approximately the same.